Type 2 Diabetes: how health cover can help

 Another great way to control what you’re eating is to plan your own meals and cook for yourself, so check out Medibank’s Live Better for plenty of delicious healthy recipe ideas for you to try.

 Adopting a healthy lifestyle and exercising regularly is key to preventing and managing Type 2 diabetes.
 Not only does exercise make you feel better, it also plays a crucial role in maintaining a healthy weight.
 If you are looking for fun social events to get your body moving, check out Medibank’s Free + Active.
-Medibank members can also visit our Member Offers for great deals such as discounted gym entry, 20% off Michelle Bridges 12WBT and discounts on fitness and sports products.
+Medibank members can also visit our Member Offers for great deals such as discounted gym entry and discounts on fitness and sports products.

 Look after your feet